debops/debops/docs/getting-started.rst

 .. contents::
    :local:

+.. _mailman__ref_postfix_integration:

 SMTP service integration
 ------------------------

-The ``debops.mailman`` role provides configuration variable for ``debops.postfix`` Ansible role (see below).
-The integration should work with or without local mail enabled (virtual mail is used if local mail is disabled).
+The ``debops.mailman`` role provides configuration variable for ``debops.postfix`` Ansible role which are used in the example playbook.
+The role supports two modes of integration:

+- ``virtual``: messages to Mailman are passed using a Postfix transport, entire installation uses virtual mail.

+- ``local``: messages to Mailman are passed using local mail aliases.

+The ``virtual`` mode is used by default.
+Role does not support changing the mode after a deployment.

 Refer to ``debops.postfix`` documentation for more details.

 HTTP service integration